 - Recognize the need for changes

-- Assess current and changing risks to IT environment
+- Assess current and changing risks to the IT environment

 - Define controls